BoussetaR/Project2/README.md

 # Text Sentiment Classification

 This project is part of the course "Machine Learning" at EPFL, we choose to work on the Text Sentiment Classification.
-This project was a competition hosted by Kaggle and this is the link https://www.kaggle.com/c/epfml17-text, you can see our score and our ranking via this link, our team name is "Mario", our final and best score on kaagle is: 0.8588.
+This project was a competition hosted by Kaggle and this is the link https://www.kaggle.com/c/epfml17-text, you can see our score and our ranking via this link, our team name is "Mario", our final and best score on kaggle is: 0.8588.

 # Prerequisites